 Back at base, having had a busy day, its time to relax and ruminate over your busy days activities.
 Take a stroll along the 1798 Memorial Park, in front of your accommodation, sit and enjoy the great sea view before heading inside for a nightcap.

-A very hearty breakfast this morning in readiness for a very busy day.
+OK – A very hearty breakfast this morning in readiness for a very busy day!.
 This morning we are sending you on a short drive (20 minutes) to the ancient and beautiful village of Ardmore, Co.
 Waterford – it is very well signposted on N25.
 Ardmore is a charming village and has an ancient history and to-day we suggest the “The Ardmore Cliff Walk”.
 This walk begins near the Cliff House Hotel.
 The walk has marker posts along the route.
 On the route you will pass the Old Coastguard Station, the ancient St. Declan’s Cell and Holy Well, The Round Tower and many other ancient ruins – each with its own story.
 Bring your walking shoes.
-Travel at your own pace and enjoy Once completed lunch at the beautiful Cliff House Hotel will be a very welcome treat.
+Travel at your own pace and enjoy Once completed lunch at the beautiful Cliff House Hotel will be a very welcome and luxurious treat.

 A cruise on the beautiful Blackwater is a guaranteed appetite builder.
 For your final night in Youghal we recommend Ahernes Townhouse Restaurant & Bar.
 Ahernes Seafood Restaurant is internationally renowned as a gourmet landmark.
 Sit back relax and be pampered and promise to return.